nf-core/sarek/docs/usage.md

 ### --max_multiqc_email_size

-Threshold size for MultiQC report to be attached in notification email.
-If file generated by pipeline exceeds the threshold, it will not be attached (Default: 25MB).
+Threshold size for `MultiQC` report to be attached in notification email.
+If file generated by pipeline exceeds the threshold, it will not be attached.
+Default: `25MB`.

 ### -name

 Name for the pipeline run.
-If not specified, Nextflow will automatically generate a random mnemonic.
+If not specified, `Nextflow` will automatically generate a random mnemonic.

-This is used in the MultiQC report (if not default) and in the summary HTML / e-mail (always).
+This is used in the `MultiQC` report (if not default) and in the summary HTML / e-mail (always).

-**NB:** Single hyphen (core Nextflow option)
+**NB:** Single hyphen (core `Nextflow` option)

 ### --custom_config_version